Skip to main content

 3. Create the database

-Create src/db/database.ts:
+Create src/db/index.ts:

-import { Database } from '@hypertill/db'
+import { createPlatformAdapter, Database } from '@hypertill/db'

 import { modelClasses } from './models'